Matt Pond PA

-Matt Pond PA is a New York-based band formed in Philadelphia by singer-songwriter Matt Pond.
-It has released numerous LPs and numerous EPs between 1998 and 2021.
+Matt Pond PA is a New York–based band formed in Philadelphia by singer-songwriter Matt Pond.
+It has released numerous LPs, EPs, and singles.

 Throughout the years Pond enlisted a rotating cast of collaborators for recording and touring, including cellists Jim Hostetter and Eve Miller, violinist Rosie McNamara-Jones, drummers Mike Kennedy and Dan Crowell, bassists Matt Raisch and Josh Kramer, and guitarists Jim Kehoe and Brian Pearl.
 Chris Hansen, producer and guitarist, has been a core member of the group since 2007.
 Cellist Shawn Alpay, who performs individually as Completions, has recorded and toured as a member of the band.

-Matt Pond announced on October 30, 2017, on his website and social media accounts that he would be retiring the Matt Pond PA moniker but would continue making music with Hansen.
-However, Pond and Hansen continued to release music under the name Matt Pond PA until 2022, when they transitioned to The Natural Lines.
+Matt Pond announced on October 30, 2017, on his website and social media accounts that he would be retiring the Matt Pond PA moniker but would continue making music with Hansen, briefly considering the name The Dark Leaves before finding out it had already been taken.
+However, Pond and Hansen continued to release music under the name Matt Pond PA until 2022, when they briefly transitioned to performing as The Natural Lines, before eventually returning to Matt Pond PA in late 2023.